 You’ve been creating art since you were old enough to finger paint with ketchup.
 When did you make your first dollar from your skill?

-Designed a tee for my friend’s band in college, after a show they paid for breakfast, so it wasn’t so much a first dollar, but first scrambled egg.
+Designed a tee for my friend’s band in college, after a show they paid for breakfast, so it wasn’t so much the first dollar, but the first scrambled egg.